-When travelling with us in Australia you may find yourself staying in a:
+When traveling with us in Australia you may find yourself staying in a:

 Our lodge accommodation is located outside major cities, such as near the entrance to a National Park, and has its own amenities such as a restaurant or dining room.
 Lodges are comfortable places to stay and offer a good night's rest after a day spent exploring the natural beauty of Australia.